Water management in Dhaka: Service area

-The service area of DWASA covers more than 360 square km with a population of about 12 million.
+The service area of DWASA covers more than 360 square km, with a population of about 12 million.
 It extends from Mirpur and Uttara in the North to Narayanganj in the South.
-Buriganga river and many canals flow through the city.
-Tropical vegetation and moist soils characterise the land, which is flat.
-The elevation of Greater Dhaka is 2 to 13 meters above the mean sea level, and most of the urbanised areas are at elevation of 6 to 8 metres.
+The Buriganga River and many canals flow through the city.
+Tropical vegetation and moist soil characterise the land, which is flat.
+The elevation of Greater Dhaka is 2 to 13 meters above the mean sea level, and most of the urbanised areas are at elevations of 6 to 8 metres.
 This leaves Dhaka susceptible to flooding during the monsoon seasons owing to heavy rainfall and cyclones.

 Challenges

 Water management in Dhaka faces numerous challenges such as flooding, poor service quality, groundwater depletion, inadequate sanitation, polluted river water, unplanned urban development, and the existence of large slums where more than one third of its population lives.
-Every year during the dry season, people demonstrate in Dhaka's streets demanding an uninterrupted supply of clean water.
+Every year during the dry season, people demonstrate in Dhaka's streets, demanding an uninterrupted supply of clean water.
 In 2010, Bangladesh's government had to even deploy troops to guard water pumps following angry protests.